 This is a translated version of my original article 遠端工作的兩難.

-With COVID-19 sweeping the globe, remote work and Pomodoro have become the most popular search keywords these days.
-I’ve been working remotely from home since the Lunar New Year.
-For the past one and a half months, I have been suffering from back pain, working overtime and weekends, which makes me wonder if remote work is a wonderful thing.
+Remote working and the Pomodoro technique have become the most popular search terms as the pandemic spread across the globe.
+I’ve been working from home since the Lunar New Year.
+For the past month and a half, I’ve been dealing with back pain, working overtime on weekdays and weekends.
+This made me question: is remote working beneficial?

 Now that the pandemic is in full swing, it is no longer up to company executives to choose whether or not to work remotely.
-You can still work remotely, software is at your fingertips and storage space is also available in the cloud.
-Unless someone wants to meet you in person, there is no task you can’t do at home.
-However, remote work is not free of problems; it will gradually surface over time:
+You can still work remotely; software and cloud storage space is available at your fingertips.
+Unless someone wants to meet you in person, there is no task you can’t do from home.
+However, remote work is not without its challenges; these will gradually surface over time.

-- Remote work relies on text messaging to keep track of staff productivity.
-If the person is introverted, he or she will likely not report the difficulties encountered proactively, which can be somewhat disruptive to managing progress or assigning work.
+- Remote work relies on text messaging to track staff productivity.
+However, introverted people may not proactively report any difficulties they encounter, which can disrupt managing progress or assigning tasks.

-But my greatest misery was that I couldn’t tell the difference between work and life, which gave me the illusion of going back to the year when I took my HKALE.
-For those like me who usually do freelance, that borderline was already a bit blurrier than others – and now it’s becoming more like a muddle.
-Since working remotely, I’ve had to constantly switch between meetings, doing heavy design work and following up with my juniors, which is a lot of work for me to do.
-When I received a message or email from a colleague, I went to reply; when my junior asked me something, I rushed to answer it, but it didn’t work out so well.
-Such inefficient multi-tasking makes no sense at all, as you are not concentrating on getting things done.
+I was in great distress because I could not distinguish between work and life, which gave me the feeling of returning to the year I took my HKALE.
+For those like me who usually freelance, that boundary was already a bit more blurred than others – and now it has become even more chaotic.
+Since working remotely, I have had to constantly switch between meetings, do intensive design work, and follow up with my juniors, which is a lot of work.
+Whenever I received a message or email from a colleague, I would go to reply; when my junior asked me something, I would rush to answer it, but it didn’t work out so well.
+This inefficient multi-tasking makes no sense, as you are not focusing on getting things done.

-Just as I was overwhelmed with my work, I read Audrey Tang’s (the digital minister at Taiwan) interview on the Internet about using the Pomodoro technique, and so I tried the same approach, finding breaks and single-tasking with Pomodoro to see if I could improve upon it.
+Overwhelmed with work, I read Audrey Tang’s interview on the Internet using the Pomodoro technique.
+To see if I could improve, I tried the same approach of taking breaks and single-tasking with Pomodoro.

-In fact, in the long term, senior officers should learn to prioritize work and not just assign work to someone else.
-It’s like an ER doctor – there’s nothing wrong with patients coming in for emergency treatment, but if all patients are labelled as “urgent”, then the doctors are going to break down.
-The first thing doctors should do is adjust their mindset, not to fight desperately, but to always be ready to handle patients calmly.
-Next, treat the patient on a “traffic light” urgency basis; sometimes the noisiest patient yelling for help has the mildest condition.
+Senior officers should prioritize work for the long term rather than just delegating it to someone else.
+It’s like an ER doctor: there’s nothing wrong with treating emergency cases.
+However, if all cases are labelled as “urgent,” the doctors will become overwhelmed.
+The first step for doctors is to adjust their mindset: they should not fight desperately but always handle patients calmly.
+Next, they should assess the urgency of each case on a “traffic light” basis; sometimes, the patient making the most noise has the mildest condition.

-This applies to all work as well.
-Apart from working with the deadline, we should also consider the urgency and priority of the task.
-People like me who take things seriously have to learn to adjust our mindset as well.
+It applies to any type of work.
+In addition to meeting deadlines, we should also consider the urgency and priority of the task.
+Those who take things seriously must learn to adjust their mindset accordingly.